CristianBuca/MS4_MotoStyle/README.md

     - views.py - Defines all the views in the checkout app
     - webhooks.py - Defines the stripe webhook
     - webhook_handler.py - Defines how different stripe webhooks are handled by the app
-    - test_forms.py - unit tests for the forms in the checkout app
+    - test_forms.py - Unit tests for the forms in the checkout app
-    - test_models.py - unit tests for the models in the checkout app
+    - test_models.py - Unit tests for the models in the checkout app
-    - test_views.py - unit tests for the views in the checkout app
+    - test_views.py - Unit tests for the views in the checkout app

 * blog app:
     - static/blog folder: